aphiria/aphiria/README.md

 }
 ```

 In your `UriTemplate`, use regex capturing groups to grab any variables from the route.
-Then, map the capturing groups to a list of variable names.
+Then, map the capturing groups to a list of variable names (order is important).
 So, in the above example, `(\d+)` would map to a route variable named `userId`.